KeepsItCrypt0/PulseStrategy/README.md

 Features

-• ERC20 Compliance: Implements the ERC20 standard for the PLSTR token with the name "PulseStrategy".

 • Issuance: Users can deposit vPLS to receive PLSTR.

 • Redemption: Users can burn PLSTR to receive a PROPORTIONAL amount of vPLS.

 • Issuance Period: A 180-day period

-• Security: Uses OpenZeppelin's ReentrancyGuard and SafeERC20 for secure token operations.

 What's PulseStrategy All About?

 The goal of this defi product is growing PulseChain and rewarding PLSTR holders.